 Interesting Facts About Arabian Horses You Probably Never Knew

-This breed was used as war horses and for pulling Egyptian chariots because of their speed and endurance, and in fact, their speed earned them the nickname "Drinkers of the Wind".
-The available evidence seems to pinpoint their origin to the Middle East.
+Arabians were used as war horses and for pulling Egyptian chariots because of their speed and endurance.
+In fact, their speed earned them the nickname "Drinkers of the Wind".
+Available evidence pinpoints their origin to the Middle East.

 Although Arabian horse racing has existed in the United States since 1959, the sport has only gained popularity during the last ten years.
 If you're interested in racing one, the Arabian Jockey Club is a good source for information.

 Whether you decide to buy, lease or partner with someone on an Arabian, you can find the answers to all your frequently asked questions (FAQs) on their website.
 However, here's a brief snapshot of some basic information about this type of racing: